About UsFlorida StatutesFlorida Point SystemTicket AttorneysFlorida Clerks of CourtFlorida DMVHS (DMV)Traffic SchoolsContact Attorney

 Do I have a good personal injury case?

-Only a personal injury attorney can answer that question after he meets with you to talk about your specific case.
+Only a personal injury lawyer can answer that question after he discusses the specifics of the case with you.
 Here is some general information about Florida personal injury cases:

 Did the negligence of another cause your injury?
 In order to succeed on a claim of negligence, the facts must clearly demonstrate: (1) negligence or failure to meet the standard of care; and (2) that the negligence caused you harm or injury.
 However, liability and causation is only part of the picture.